lmfit/lmfit-py/doc/index.rst

 .. _asteval: http://newville.github.com/asteval/

 The lmfit Python package provides a simple, flexible interface to non-linear optimization or curve fitting problems.
-The default approach uses the `Levenberg-Marquardt`_ algorithm from `scipy.optimize.leastsq`_, but other optimization procedures such as Nelder-Mead downhill simplex, Powell's method, COBYLA, Sequential Least Squares, and a few other techniques available from `scipy.optimize`_ can also be used.
+The default optimization method used is the `Levenberg-Marquardt`_ algorithm from `scipy.optimize.leastsq`_, but other optimization procedures such as `Nelder-Mead`_ downhill simplex, Powell's method, COBYLA, Sequential Least Squares, and a few other optimization approaches available from `scipy.optimize`_ can also be used.

-For any optimization problem, the programmer must provide an objective function that takes a set of values for the variables in the fit, and produces either a scalar value to be minimized or a residual array to be minimized in the least-squares sense.
-The lmfit package allows models to be written in terms of a set of Parameters objects, which are extensions of simple numerical variables with the following properties:
+For any optimization problem, the programmer must write an objective function that takes a set of values for the variables in the fit, and produces either a scalar value to be minimized or a residual array to be minimized in the least-squares sense.
+Generally, the set of variables can all be varied freely by the algorithm calling the objective functions, though some algorithms allow some sorts of constraints or bounds to be placed on the values.

+With the lmfit package, one writes an objective function in terms of a set of Parameter objects, where a Parameter has the following properties:

- * Parameters can be fixed or floated in the fit.
+ * Parameters have values that can be fixed or floated in the fit.
+ * Upper and/or lower bounds can be placed on Parameter values.
- * Parameters can be bounded with a minimum and/or maximum value.
+ * Parameters can be written as algebraic expressions of other Parameters.
- * Parameters can be written as simple mathematical expressions of other Parameters, using the `asteval`_ module (which is included with lmfit).
-These values will be re-evaluated at each step in the fit, so that the expression is satisfied.
-This gives a simple but flexible approach to constraining fit variables.
+   These values will be re-evaluated at each step in the fit, giving a a simple and very flexible approach to constraining fit variables.

-That is, a Parameter is an objects which not only has a value but also has upper and lower bounds, a flag for whether it is to be varied or not, and an optional mathematical expression to be used to determine its value.
 The principle advantage of using Parameters instead of fit variables is that the objective function does not have to be rewritten for a change in what is varied or what constraints are placed on the fit.
 A programmer can write a general model that encapsulates the phenomenon to be optimized, and then allow a user of the model to change what is varied and what constraints are placed on the model.
 The ability to easily change whether a Parameter is floated or fixed also allows one to easily test the significance of certain Parameters to the fitting model.
+A second advantage is that Parameters can be used and objective function using them can be given to a number of fitting algorithms without any change.

-By default, lmfit uses and builds upon the `Levenberg-Marquardt`_ minimization algorithm from `MINPACK-1`_ as implemented in `scipy.optimize.leastsq`_.
+By default, lmfit uses and the `Levenberg-Marquardt`_ minimization algorithm from `MINPACK-1`_ as implemented in `scipy.optimize.leastsq`_.
+This method is by far the most tested and best support method in lmfit, and much of this document assumes this algorithm is used unless explicitly stated.
+An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix used in the fit.

 A few other optimization routines are also supported, including `Nelder-Mead`_ simplex downhill method as implemented in `scipy.optimize.fmin`_, and several others from `scipy.optimize`_.
 Some methods, including the `L-BFGS`_ (limited memory Broyden-Fletcher-Goldfarb-Shanno) algorithm as implemented in `scipy.optimize.l_bfgs_b`_ and the `simulated annealing`_ algorithm as